MisterEmm/DansettePi/README.md

 To control the volume from Python we need to create an audio mixer, in this case called "Master".

-We create this by saving the ".asoundrc" file into the /home/pi/ folder.
+We create this by saving the "asoundrc" file into the /home/pi/ folder, changing its name to ".asoundrc"

 VLC needs to be set to only allow one instance.